stumpt/terraform-kube-sandbox/README.md

 # 🚀 Terraform Kubernetes — Starter Kit for Docker Desktop

+This starter kit is designed for local Kubernetes experimentation using Terraform.
+It provides a preconfigured setup with certificate management, ingress routing, and load balancing, making it easy to test, learn, and prototype cloud-native deployments.

 ![alt text](image-1.png)

+## 👨‍💻 Who is it for?
+- DevOps Engineers & SREs who want a sandbox for testing infrastructure automation.
+- Developers exploring Kubernetes deployments without cloud costs.
+- Teams learning Terraform and Kubernetes best practices in a safe, local environment.

 ## 📂 Project Structure
-This Terraform project is designed to deploy and manage a Kubernetes cluster with essential services such as MetalLB, Cert-Manager, Ingress-Nginx, and Echo Server.
-The structure follows best practices for modularity and maintainability.

 ### **Environments**
 - `envs/local` - Local Environment.
 You can use Docker Desktop for local usage.